 Our approach is to carefully evaluate every unsuccessful cycle and optimize the next one.
 What kind of treatment cycle have you just completed?

-In general, for women who ovulate regularly and have unexplained infertility, I recommend up to three months of Clomidin conjunction with intrauterine insemination (IUI).
+In general, for women who ovulate regularly and have unexplained infertility, I recommend up to three months of Clomid in conjunction with intrauterine insemination (IUI).
 Clomid is an oral medication regularly prescribed for ovulation induction or for patients with unexplained infertility.

 Femara is an oral medication approved by the United States Food and Drug Administration (FDA) for the treatment of breast cancer.
 The medication has been used by reproductive endocrinologists since 2000 for its off-label use of ovulation induction.

 Our practice is exceptionally hands-on.
-Each patient works closely with a single physician to choose the next treatment cycle to help couples conceive shortest amount of time possible.
+Each patient works closely with a single physician to choose the next treatment cycle to help couples conceive in the shortest amount of time possible.